CyberSauce001/HTS-Challenges/Forensic.md

 # First Time Go
 You are tasked to recover a password.
-Go ahead download the attachment given.
-Looking at the files, you can see the file format is .dd
+Go ahead download the attachment given and extract.
+Looking at the files, you can see the file format is .dd.
+On Linux you want to down kpartx <code>sudo apt-get install kpartx</code>, then you will mount the image with this command <code>sudo kpartx -a -v file.dd</code>.<br><br>
+However I am using Windows so I be using OSFMount for this challenge.
+Upon opening Stacy image.
+You notice that all the files within .Trash are empty.
+So it is possible we need to recover them that Stacy deleted.
+I install a program call Recuva since it is free to restore delete files.<br><br>
+After running the program and recovering, I look around, I see a rar file with the possible answer to the challenge.
+However I need a key to open it, looking more around.
+I listen the voicemail1.wav, this information tells me to use her phone number, which I found in a word doc.
+Copy and pasting her number I got the password, make sure to leave out the -, otherwise it won't work.

 # Cheater
 You are tasked to find any manipulation on the image which will give you the password.
 I save the image to the desktop, and I did a bit search